Caller890/STM32H747IGT6-Custom-Development-Board/README.md

 # \- Any #include library files must be placed in configuration.h on the required core.

-# \- M7\_Serial allow you to serial print as you would in Arduino environment, this is the same for entering charters into serial monitor to control a switch , etc.
+# \- M7\_Serial allow you to serial print as you would in Arduino environment, this is the same for entering characters into serial monitor to control a switch , etc.

 # \- M7\_Shared \& M4\_Shared allow you to share variables between each core without clogging cache, both M7 \& M4 Shared.h and Shared.c must always be the same.
 Refer to example in source code.